As an FCS borrower, you have the following rights:

 FCA does not have the authority to interfere in the management or business decisions of an FCS institution unless federal law or regulations have been violated or unless the decisions affect the safety and soundness of the institution.
 We do not mediate disputes between borrowers and FCS institution, and FCA does not intervene in legal proceedings between borrowers and System institutions.

 If you feel an institution has failed to provide you all your rights, has broken a statute or regulation, or has made a decision compromising the safety and soundness of the institution, please contact FCA and provide the following information in writing:

 - Name and address of the lending institution servicing the loan

 - The specific statute, regulation, or right you believe has been violated

 Send your correspondence to

 McLean, VA 22102-5090

 The borrower complaint process is an informal process in which FCA investigates complaints against System institutions regarding noncompliance with the laws and regulations over which FCA has enforcement authority.
 These investigations are not designed to provide financial restitution to borrowers or to be an administrative adjudication of the dispute between the borrower and the institution.
-If, in the course of these investigations, FCA identifies any violations of law and regulation, these findings are handled under our examination and enforcement authorities, which includes the authority to issue borrower rights directives.
+If, in the course of these investigations, we identify any violations of law or regulation, these findings are handled under our examination and enforcement authorities, which include the authority to issue borrower rights directives.